E-mail Inquiry Services

 You have chosen to contact the Department of Insurance's Producer Licensing Bureau by e-mail.
 The Department's website can provide answers to many of your licensing questions.
 Our section on the most commonly asked questions located in our License Questions and Answers link may also be a helpful tool.
 Links to many new services and necessary forms can also be found on this site.
 If you have reviewed our website and still cannot find the answer to your inquiry, carefully read the following information and submit your e-mail request.

-If you have come to this site for information on how to change an address, you may now go directly to our link.
+Address Change: If you have come to this site for information on how to change an address, you may now go directly to our online address change link.
 The contact information is updated immediately in the Producer Licensing Bureau's (PLB) database.
 There is no fee to change contact information.
 The current wait for a change of address submitted by standard mail takes an average of one month to be reflected in the licensee's record.